 - Any pus will be drained from the end of the toe.

-- Ingrown toenail is cut out to create a new, straight nail edge.
+- An ingrown toenail is cut out to create a new, straight nail edge.

 - Any excessive granulation or hypertrophied tissue should also be removed.